 Mission Aviation Fellowship (MAF) is a global movement.
 Its Christian ministry started in 1945 when a group of Second World War pilots came together with a shared vision to use aviation to bring love, hope and healing to isolated people.
-Since that time MAF has grown to operate a fleet of 135 light aircraft, 2000+ aviation professionals, in 30+ countries.
+Since that time MAF has grown to operate a fleet of 131 light aircraft, 1300+ aviation professionals, in 37 countries.
 Now, for countless communities around the world the sight and sound of an MAF airplane symbolizes hope.
-It may be bringing caring hands, vaccinations, food, school books, mosquito nets, building supplies, or the best chance of reaching urgent medical facilities.
+It may be bringing caring hands, vaccination, food, schoolbooks, mosquito nets, building supplies, or the best chance of reaching urgent medical facilities.
 Many doctors, teachers, humanitarian and development workers, and government officials working in remote locations could not do their jobs as effectively without MAF.

 Through these joint venture projects MAF realized the benefit of a long term program that could provide dedicated flight service remote areas of Bangladesh.
 In 1995, MAF registered with the NGO Affairs Bureau as an International NGO.
 MAF Bangladesh is a branch of MAF International, a registered charity in England and Wales with support offices in the UK, Australia, and the USA.

 In 1997, MAF Bangladesh was issued an Air Transport Operating License and began operating the only seaplane in Bangladesh.
 Offering a unique flight service within the country, the MAF amphibious Cessna Caravan (8 passenger) can access countless remote water-landing sites throughout Bangladesh.
 MAF provides on-demand charter and shuttle flights specifically focused to support humanitarian and development activities in remote areas.

 MAF Bangladesh is privately funded by donations through MAF International and local user contributions.
 MAF also receives funding from the American people through USAID’s Leaving No One Behind Activity; and from the British people through UK aid’s Strengthening Humanitarian Preparedness and Response programme.